Fortran-FOSS-Programmers/ford/README.md

 - Add the ability to recognize the use of intrinsic modules
 - Add the ability to allow for ``only`` statements when loading modules and for renaming module procedures when loading them.
-- Improve the handling of parameterized derived types, particularly for variables of that type.
 - Improve the sidebar for source files so that it will link to the items that it lists.
 - Allow the user to provide a favicon.